kyma-project/test-infra/docs/prow/kyma-release-process.md

 - Run it on every change on a PR.
 This is a very simple solution from Prow's perspective.
 Unfortunately, there is a high possibility that this job fails at the beginning.
   This job should be run only after all components are already built and images are already published.
-Unfortunately, there is no option to configure Prow jobs in that way.
+Unfortunately, there is no option to configure ProwJobs in that way.
   You need to retrigger failed integration tests by adding a `retest` comment on a PR.
 - Run integration tests on demand.
 A comment on a PR, instead of a change in a source code, triggers the job.
   The Release Manager is responsible for adding such a comment.